inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

 ## TO DO - Checked PIRs
-* Remove rows in pir where code_nfc_action_taken, nfc_remark and updated_value are empty
+* ~~Remove rows in pir where code_nfc_action_taken, nfc_remark and updated_value are empty~~
-* Ignore code_nfc_action_taken if updated_value is empty (we can't do much with it anyway for now).
+* ~~Ignore code_nfc_action_taken if updated_value is empty (we can't do much with it anyway for now).
 Not relevant to add "confirmations" (e.g. extreme but correct values; no data avaible...) to the layer 1 data for now.
-We'll have to use statistics and objective expert reasons to exclude values.
+We'll have to use statistics and objective expert reasons to exclude values.~~
-* I'm sometimes not sure whether the column "parameter_value" was updated by the partner.
+* ~~I'm sometimes not sure whether the column "parameter_value" was updated by the partner.
 Checking this is possibly by joining the checked pir with the shared empty pir and comparing these two columns.
 So possibly, "updated_value"" does not contain all newly delivered data from the pirs.
 The other way around is also possible: that I placed the "parameter_value" info to the "updated_value" column because I assumed the values looked updated.
-Also possible by comparing likewise.
+Also possible by comparing likewise.~~
-* (less urgent: add a column to the checked pirs which indicates whether inconsistencies were indeed correctly solved in layer 0, as promised in the pirs by partners)
+* ~~(less urgent: add a column to the checked pirs which indicates whether inconsistencies were indeed correctly solved in layer 0, as promised in the pirs by partners)~~
 * inconsistencies with incorrect units (FSCC_22) don't need to be updated because this should have been done by the scripts.
+(Note: Decided to not take this into account, since automated correction units happens after this gap-filling)
-* if "updated_value" says "record_to_be_removed", partners indicated that this record should be removed
+* ~~if "updated_value" says "record_to_be_removed", partners indicated that this record should be removed~~
-* if "updated_value" says "data_to_be_removed", partners indicated that the value should be removed (i.e. replaced by NA)
+* ~~if "updated_value" says "data_to_be_removed", partners indicated that the value should be removed (i.e. replaced by NA)~~

 ## TO DO - Transformation layer 1 –-> layer 2